haroonwaqar/Books-Api/README.md

-# Flask Books REST API
+# Books REST API

 A simple and clean RESTful API built using **Flask**, **PyMongo**, and **MongoDB**, with full CRUD functionality for managing books.
 Data is stored in a NoSQL database and can be viewed via MongoDB Compass in a collection named books.
 It has input validation using Marshmallow.
 The requests are tested using Postman.
+Added custom homepage.

 ## Features